brucemack/WARS-Birdhouse/README.md

 How Do I Access The Network?
 ============================

-Users access the network using desktop stations that are fitted with USB serial ports.
-The desktop station runs exactly the same firmware as the birdhouse repeaters, but also allows access to a serial command protocol that can send and receive messages on the network.
-The desktop stations have all of the same RF components, but generally don't have the solar/battery installation since they can be powered from the USB port.
+Users access the network using desktop stations that are fitted with a USB serial port.
+The desktop station runs exactly the same firmware as the birdhouse repeater, but also it allows access to a serial command protocol that can send and receive messages on the network.
+The desktop stations have all of the same RF components and are full-fledged nodes on the network (with their own addresses).
+Desktop nodes don't use the solar/battery installation since they can be powered from the USB port.

 Currently users interact with the network using a serial terminal program running on a PC, but a Python desktop user interface is planned to improve ergonomics.
+The serial commands are described in a later section.

 Related Technology
 ==================